 8. Onions And Garlic

-These foods whether they are consumed in large quantities or in concentrated forms like garlic powder or onion soup mix are toxic.
+These foods whether they are consumed in large quantities or in concentrated forms like garlic powder or onion soup mix, are toxic.

 9. Grapes And Raisins

 A small amount of grapes and raisins is enough for your Maine Coon to develop kidney failure and make your cat ill.

 10. Raw Eggs

-The other reason is that raw egg whites contain a protein called avidin which could interfere with the absorption of vitamin B. As a result, this can lead to skin problems in your Maine Coon.
+The other reason is that raw egg whites contain a protein called avidin which could interfere with the absorption of vitamin B. This can lead to skin problems in your Maine Coon.

 11. Coffee Or Tea

 A small number of mushrooms will not harm your cat but certain varieties of mushrooms are extremely toxic and therefore it is better to be safe than sorry.

 13. Human Medicines

-Consumption of human medicines is the most common cause of poisoning in cats.
-Any over the counter medicines should not be given to your Maine Coon unless recommended by your vet.
-Some common pain relievers and cold medicines can be fatal for your cat.
+Any over-the-counter medicines should not be given to your Maine Coon unless recommended by your vet.
+Common pain relievers and cold medicines can be fatal for your cat.

-But, because of their high-fat content, you should be careful about how much you feed them to your Maine Coon.
+But, because of their high fat content, you should be careful about how much you feed them to your Maine Coon.

 Nuts are an incredible source of healthy fats, fiber, and protein but you should be careful when feeding them to your Maine Coon.

 16. Dog Food